-Share Full entitle The part of the entitlement relating to HT Matching Plan (SMP) Matching DT AG shares (pieces) Non-cash benefit per share Non-cash benefit Non-cash benefit (in EUR) (in EUR) (in EUR) 2018 2,918 38.30 55,888 49,215
+Share Matching Plan - Full entitlem The part of the entitlement relating to HT (SMP) 0 Non-cash benefit (in EUR) Non-cash benefit (in EUR) 2018 2,918 38.30 55,888 49,215

 EU Game Changer Incentive Program is introduced in 2022 for members of the Management Board and wildcards i.e. executives below the MB.
 EU Game Changer covers the period from 1 January 2022 to 31 December 2025 with annual payment instalments.
 Actual payments are determined by the participant group, the number of years of consecutive overperformance and the average KPI target achievement for the respective plan year.
 All gains and expenses resulting from changes of the related provisions for all LTIP plans recognized for employee services received during the year are shown in the following table: